Introduction to Quantitative Methods - SIMM16

 7,5 CREDITS | SPRING TERM

 This course is an introductory course in quantitative methods at Master's level.
-The course is available to PhD-students and will also be open to staff at the faculty who want to improve their knowledge in this area, e.g. in order to be able to teach quantitative methods courses or supervise students using quantitative methods in their thesis.
+The course will also be open to staff at the faculty who want to improve their knowledge in this area, e.g. in order to be able to teach quantitative methods courses or supervise students using quantitative methods in their thesis.

 Basic concepts in quantitative methods